The following resources will help your school compete in the competition. Make sure to have fun while recycling more!

 Winners Release Template

 State Winner Check Template

 Go the extra mile in November and celebrate America Recycles Day at your school.
 If you register your event early, you will be eligible for free goodies.
 If your school happens to tie another school in the Recycle-Bowl competition, the school that registered, conducted and reported results from their America Recycles Day school event, breaks the tie and wins.
 Looking for some America Recycles Day event ideas that could be conducted at a school?
 Check these out.

 Recycle-Bowl is flexible in that we welcome mini-competitions to be held within the full competition.
 Solicit extra prizes to be given out to the winning school in your town or the winning classroom within your school.
-A sample prize solicitation letter can be found here.
+A sample prize solicitation letter can be found here: Prize Solicitation Letter

 Many high school students are required to complete community service hours.
-If students are volunteering to help with Recycle-Bowl, download a fill-in-the-blank community service letter from Keep America Beautiful.
+If students are volunteering to help with Recycle-Bowl, Click here for a fill-in-the-blank community service letter from Keep America Beautiful.
+Community Service Letter

 Keep America Beautiful knows that the custodial staff at any school is integral to a school’s recycling program.
 Make sure to acknowledge their support by writing a thank you letter that can be placed in their personnel file.
-Download a sample here.
+Download a sample here: Custodian Letter

-Drive Recycle-Bowl school registration via talk radio public service announcements.
-Download samples here.
-Also, send a community specific Recycle-Bowl news release to the local paper.
-A sample can be found here.
-The formal 2013 national Recycle-Bowl kick-off news release is shown here.
+Drive Recycle-Bowl school registration via local media.
+Download sample Radio PSA’s or a community specific Recycle-Bowl news release sample here.
+The formal 2014 national Recycle-Bowl kick-off news release is shown here.